numbas/editor-docs/source/tutorials/collaboration.rst

 ---------------------------

 .. image:: screenshots/sample_editing_history.png
+    :alt: The editing history tab.
+There are two comments and one feedback label.

 Each time you make a change to a question, :ref:`set a checkpoint <question-editing-history>` to save a snapshot of your question when you make a change.
 Write an informative description of the current state of the question, and what you've changed since the last restore point.